The Radiance of Truth

 Some time ago, Williams met with youth engaged in protests about climate change.
 Their passion moved him.
 “I said to them, Look, you may or may not save the world.
 But what you need to remember is that this is still something worth doing,” he told me.
 “Because it wasn’t just protest—it was also a celebration of something.”

 The word “celebration” surprised me.
-But he wasn’t calling for a victory party—there has certainly been no victory yet—so much as an act of honor, a sort of solemnity that is also conscious recognition: “By ‘celebration,’ I mean that it is worth aligning yourselves with the way the world is and could be, rather than by the way the world isn’t.
+But he wasn’t calling for a victory party—there has certainly been no victory yet—so much as an act of honor, a sort of solemnity that is also conscious recognition: “By ‘celebration,’ I mean that it is worth aligning yourselves with the way the world is rather than by the way the world isn’t.
 I said to them, I hope you will change the world, but hope is also to be found, if I dare put it a bit dramatically, in the radiance of truth.”

 --